Aruni20/Deepfake_Detection_Classifier/README.markdown

 ![Python](https://img.shields.io/badge/Python-3.8+-blue) ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red) ![License](https://img.shields.io/badge/License-MIT-green)

-I’m Aruni Saxena, and with Krish Sagar, we created **FreqNet**, a hybrid model to catch Deepfakes with 91.6% accuracy.
-Unlike standard CNNs, FreqNet mixes ResNet-50’s deep features with classical image processing—FFT, Canny edge detection, and LBP—to spot subtle manipulation artifacts.
-It’s built for real-world use, like digital forensics or social media moderation, and you can try it via our Streamlit app.

 ## Why Deepfakes Are a Problem

 Deepfakes, made with GANs or tools like DeepFaceLab, look scarily real, fueling misinformation and fraud.
 Standard CNNs like ResNet-50 catch big-picture facial features but miss tiny statistical clues, struggle with compressed images, and aren’t great at explaining fakes.
 FreqNet fixes this by digging into how Deepfakes are crafted.